himaaaanshuuuuu/recipe-website/README.md

 # recipe-website
-Global Rasoi – A website showcasing recipes and cuisines from around the world.
-Built with semantic HTML and organized CSS, it includes multiple pages with proper navigation, making it easy to explore different dishes and food cultures.
+Global Rasoi is a website showcasing recipes and cuisines from around the world.
+It is built using HTML and CSS, includes multiple pages with navigation, and demonstrates the basic foundation of front-end development.